cgio/darkxd/README.md

 * If you want to edit `General.xaml` yourself, you can figure out the hexadecimal color of Adobe UI components by taking a screenshot and pasting the screenshot into XD or other capable image software.
 An eyedropper tool may show you the hex color code.
 PicPick's Color Picker is effective.

-* Be wary of Adobe's terms, though it would look bad upon Adobe for pursuing users who seek better eye via an edited plaintext file.
+* Be wary of Adobe's terms, though it would look bad upon Adobe for pursuing users who seek better eye health via an edited plaintext file.